sandervanhooft/mantra_lead_capture/README.md

 ***!!
 This module is not yet functional, work in progress… !!***

 Why this module?
+- To have a lead capturing module available.
 - To personally experience a full Mantra module development cycle and have some reference code to use in Mantra discussions.
-- To have a lead capturing module available for my startup projects.
 - To spread Mantra love.

 Requirements
 - TBD

 Roadmap
-- TBD
+- Decide on Mailchimp integration or stand-alone solution